Cirkit Designer Logo

 FAQs

-Q: Can I use the ATTiny85 Development Board with external sensors?
+Q: Can I use the ATTiny85 Development Board with an external crystal oscillator?

-Q: Can I use the board without the Arduino IDE?
+Q: Can I use the ATTiny85 for I2C communication?

-Q: What is the maximum current the I/O pins can handle?
+Q: What is the maximum current output of the I/O pins?